 There’s no better treat to cool down a hot, summer day like a bowl of refreshing sorbet.
-Once reserved for diners in fancy restaurants looking to cleanse their palates, sorbets have gone mainstream as even novice cooks have discovered how simple they are to prepare.
+Once reserved for diners in fancy restaurants looking to cleanse their palates, sorbets have gone mainstream as home cooks have discovered how simple they are to prepare.

 How to Make Raspberry Sorbet